B2B Ecommerce AI

 Jake Cook, CEO of Tadpull and a Harvard professor, calls AI a “platform shift” similar to broadband, mobile, or even the internet in a recent B2B Bites podcast episode.

 AI tools are specifically trained using large language models (LLM).
 These models are limited only by a human’s ability to prompt them to answer a question or solve a problem.
-Unlike humans, AI can find patterns in your B2B data and make sense of them in seconds, but it costs us in the short term.
+AI can find patterns in your B2B data and make sense of them in seconds, helping to drive more efficiency while reducing the manual effort it would take to analyse extensive data.

 In the long term, AI can potentially be a “force multiplier for labour,” Cook said, particularly for manufacturers and distributors with large product catalogues and complex customer needs.